Lessons

 Piano tuition

-Every student learns differently, so I shape each lesson around the individual — their goals, musical tastes, and learning style.
-Some students come wanting to play Mozart, others want to master their favourite film themes or learn jazz.
-Whatever the aim, we build a plan that makes progress feel natural and rewarding.
+Every student learns differently, so I shape each lesson around the individual – their goals, musical tastes, and learning style.
+Some students may come wanting to play classical music others want to master their favourite film themes.

 • Popular songs and film music